nstack-io/docs/docs/Privacy.md

 **In general**
 Personal data collection is any kind of information that may be attributed to you to some extent.
 When using our website, we collect and process a variety of such information.
 This happens for example. by accessing content if you sign up for our newsletter, participate in competitions or surveys, register yourself as a user or subscriber, and otherwise use of services or make purchases through the website.

-We typically collect and process the following types of information: A unique ID and technical information about your computer, tablet or mobile phone, your IP number, geographic location, and which pages you click (interests).
+We typically collect and process the following types of information: A unique ID and technical information about your computer, tablet or mobile phone, your IP address, geographic location, and which pages you click (interests).
 To the extent that you explicitly consent to this and even enter the information, you will also be treated: Name, phone number, email, address, and payment information.
 This will typically be associated with the creation of login or purchase.

 **Security**
 We have taken technical and organizational measures against the fact that your information is accidentally or illegally deleted, published, lost, impaired or comes to the knowledge of a 3rd person, misused or otherwise treated in violation of the law.